milliewhite/Cleaning-Data-Using-Pandas/README.md

-# Cleaning-Data-Using-Pandas
+## Data Cleaning Using Pandas
-Cleaned a dataset from the National Center for Education Statistics: Number of persons age 18 and over, by highest level of educational attainment, sex, race/ethnicity, and age: 2020 using Pandas and Jupyter Notebooks
+  * Cleaned a dataset from the National Center for Education Statistics
+  * Using Pandas and Jupyter Notebooks